Unified Embedding: Battle-Tested Feature Representations for Web-Scale ML Systems: Preliminaries

 Formally, the embedding table is a matrix $\mat{E} \in \mathbb{R}^{M \times d}$ and the embedding function $g(\vec{x}; \mat{E})$ transforms the categorical feature values into embeddings.
-We let $h(v): V \rightarrow [M]$ be a 2-universal hash function~\citep{vadhan2012pseudorandomness} that assigns a feature value to a row of the embedding table.
+We let $h(v): V \rightarrow [M]$ be a 2-universal hash function~\citep{vadhan2012pseudorandomness} that assigns a feature value to a row index of the embedding table.
 We also consider a model function $f(\mat{e}; \boldsymbol{\theta})$ that transforms the concatenated embeddings into a model prediction, which is penalized by a loss $\loss$.
 Using this decomposition, we define the joint feature learning problem as follows:

-We use independent hash functions $h_t(v)$ for each feature $t \in [T]$ so that tokens which appear in multiple vocabularies get mapped to potentially different locations, depending on the feature.
+We use independent hash functions $h_t(v)$ for each feature $t \in [T]$ so that tokens appearing in multiple vocabularies have the chance to get mapped to different locations, depending on the feature.
 We use the notation $\mat{e}_m$ to denote the $m$-th row of $\mat{E}$, which means $\mat{e}_{h(u)}$ is the embedding of $u$.
-Lastly, we use the indicator variable $\Ind_{u,v}$ to denote a hash collision between $u$ and $v$, i.e., $h(u) = h(v)$.
+Lastly, we let $\Ind_{u,v}$ be the indicator variable that denotes a hash collision between $u$ and $v$, i.e., $h(u) = h(v)$.